natalieday123/hangman-game/README.md

     * No need for a visual hangman at this point (add visuals as a challenge)
 * A way to reveal the correctly guessed letters in a word
 * A "you win" message + a "game over" message
-* Randomly select a word from a (short) list of words
+* Randomly select a secret word from a (short) list of words

 ## Challenges:
 * Words of different lengths